QueenOverlord/The-Induction-Method/README.md

 A powerful method requires professional tools.
 A collection of protocols is only as strong as its weakest link.
 To ensure the tool in our playbooks are robust, clear, and trustworthy, we adhere to internal standard for documentation.
 This ensures that when you use one of our protocols, you know exactly what to expect.
 It is our commitment to quality and a sign of our respect for your time.

-> **PROTOCOL TEMPLATE - The Protocol Detail Protocol (PDP)**: This is the master blueprint for all protocol documentation.
+> **[PROTOCOL TEMPLATE - The Protocol Detail Protocol (PDP)](zzz-template-pdp.md)**: This is the master blueprint for all protocol documentation.
 It forces every tool to have a clear executive summary, strategic briefing, and operational steps.

+> **[The Falsification Project](zzz-falsification.md)**: Our active commitment to intellectual honesty.
+This document outlines the ongoing experiments designed to rigorously test, challenge, and potentially disprove them.